-Dementia and Down’s Syndrome
+Dementia and Down’s syndrome

-Should I take a genetic test?
+Should I ask about genetic testing?

 Genetic tests for mutations that cause dementia are only appropriate for a very small number of people.
 It depends on the disease that caused the dementia in your family, how many family members were affected and what age they developed the condition.